sdegueldre/Devent/event-API.md

 #### POST `/me`

-  returns information about the connected user (id, name and email)
+  Returns information about the connected user (id, name and email)

 #### POST `/refresh`